(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1. CRITIQUE/DEVELOPMENTAL EDIT

 But, unlike a line editor, they’ll not advise you on soft furnishing (sentences) yet.

-(Copyediting is done on a completed manuscript not a work in progress.)
-A copyeditor will meticulously go through your work and find spelling, punctuation and grammatical mistakes.
+(Copyediting is done on a completed manuscript, not a work in progress.)
+A copyeditor will meticulously review your work and find spelling, punctuation and grammatical mistakes.
 (No matter how confident the author is of the manuscript, there will be a few mistakes here and there.)

-Reading aloud (which all authors must do) is a good way of catching mistakes in sentences, phrases and words, but copyeditors also search for small errors, obscure grammatical rules and check for compliance with appropriate style guides.
+Reading aloud (which all authors must do) is a good way of catching sentence, phrase and word mistakes.
+Still, copyeditors also search for minor errors and obscure grammatical rules and check for compliance with appropriate style guides.

-Don’t assume your neighbour, relative or friend reading through your manuscript is enough to find all the spelling, grammar and punctuation mistakes unless that person is a professional copyeditor and knows how to style your book correctly.
+Don’t assume your neighbour, relative or friend reading through your manuscript is enough to find all the spelling, grammar and punctuation mistakes unless that person is a professional copyeditor who can style your book correctly.

 The types of mistakes copyeditors catch aren’t fatal, but it’s the difference between a professional book and one by an amateur.
 Copyediting is the thorough language editing of the manuscript (mss) based on current international norms.